Court Asked to Cancel Jowie's Bond after Getting into a Fight at Club 1824

 “On March 7 while at 1824 Jowie assaulted Rodgers Okuta but even though the complaint was withdrawn, it is quite clear that he has proceeded to commit a similar offence or crime resulting in bodily injury of another person while out on bail,” the affidavit reads.

-Further the prosecution says the suspect has flouted orders barring him from commenting, discussing and posting anything in regard to the murder case by giving interviews to two YouTubers.
+Further, the prosecution says the suspect has flouted orders barring him from commenting, discussing and posting anything in regard to the murder case by giving interviews to two YouTubers.

 “We pray that this honourable court affirms that Jowie’s bail stands canceled and proceeds to commit him at Industrial Area remand prison or any other remand prison,” the officer said.